-Getting HIV Test in New York
+What is the HIV Test in New York?

 What is HIV?

-Transmission of HIV into the human body is through unprotected sexual contact with an already infected partner, mother to child during pregnancy and exposure to body fluids of infected individual.
+Transmission of HIV into the human body is through unprotected sexual contact with an already infected partner, mother to child during pregnancy, and exposure to body fluids of infected individuals.
 The most frequent mode of transmission is through unprotected sexual intercourse both vaginal and anal, as well as oral sex.
 Individuals involved in high-risk sexual activities like having sex with different partners and not using protection are most at risk.
 IV (intravenous) drug users are also at high risk of being infected with HIV.
 The most unfortunate route of transmission is an infected mother giving birth to a child, who will get the HIV infection from the mother.

 Top Rated NYC physician